Hogue Hill Commercial Real Estate Practice Group

 The Hogue Hill Commercial Real Property Practice Group includes attorneys Talmage Jones, Bill Lynch, and Jim Snow.

 We recommend that purchasers of commercial real property obtain an environmental assessment.
 We recommend that purchasers of commercial real property consider the impact of utility easements and other encumbrances of the property on its development potential.
-We recommend that a survey by a registered land surveyor be conducted during the due diligence period before purchase of any residential real property to identify the location of property corners and the setback distances of improvements from property lines, and to identify any encroachments or easements which are visible on the ground but which may not be identified in a title search if not of record during the relevant search period.
+We recommend that a survey by a registered land surveyor be conducted during the due diligence period before purchase of any commercial or residential real property to identify the location of property corners and the setback distances of improvements from property lines, and to identify any encroachments or easements which are visible on the ground but which may not be identified in a title search if not of record during the relevant search period.
 Encroachments may be of improvements to the property being purchased over the property line onto adjoining property or the public right of way, or into setbacks established under applicable zoning or under subdivision restrictions, or may be of improvements to adjacent property over the property line onto the property being purchased.
 Unless a survey is obtained and is provided to the title insurer, the owner’s policy of title insurance will include a general exception for all matters which would be disclosed by survey, and this is a much broader exception from coverage than a specific exception for matters shown on a specific survey; specific exception for survey is generally available only if a current survey is obtained and is provide to the title insurer.
 A survey is essential to evaluation of the development potential of commercial real property.